defiforpeople/frontend/README.md

 ## About this project

-This is a repository of a web application made in ReactJs for - Chainlink Spring 2022 Hackathon.
+This is a repository of a web application made in ReactJs.

 The application has been developed with: